 It might be a quick fix, but believe us – this content is not easily translatable.
 When you localize your website, this content will need to be extracted manually, either by you or us, and this again takes time.
 If you can, overlay HTML over the image.
 In this way, our crawler can extract the content automatically, and you can start localizing your website without any delays.

 All in all, you don’t have much to do to prepare your website for localization.
-If you can handle the two steps above, our system can handle the rest for you.
-If you are looking to localize your website, reach out!
-We can work together on creating a seamless experience for you.
+If you can manage the two steps above, our system can handle the rest for you.
+If you are looking to localize your website, reach out to us!
+We can work together on creating a seamless experience for you and your team.